Merck Logo

 Merck & Co.
 Logo

-After the redesign, Merck & Co switched to a modernized and themed logo.
-The basic emphasis in it is focused on biochemical and pharmacological topics, so a geometric construction appeared next to the name, reminiscent of chemical and biological processes.
+After the redesign, Merck & Co. switched to a modernized and themed logo.
+The basic emphasis is on biochemical and pharmacological topics, so a geometric construction appeared next to the name, reminiscent of chemical and biological processes.
 For example, cell division under a microscope.
 For this, circles and hemispheres are used, located in a strictly defined order, one on each side.
-They are located at the top, bottom, right and left, which resemble the symbolic cross.
+They are located at the top, bottom, right, and left, which resemble the symbolic cross.
 Designers replaced the black color with emerald green.
 The style of the inscription has also changed: now, the signs are elongated, with sharp intra-letter corners, which are visible in the “M,” “R,” and “K.”

 Font and Colors